-String files reduce the message memory requirements by allowing many different message files to be created with a relatively small library of voice files that contain custom words or phrases and using one or more of the six string file commands.
-The string file commands are ADD, PAUSE, COMMON REPEAT, FILE REPEAT, TELEPHONE, and END.
+String files reduce the message memory requirements by allowing many different message files to be created with a relatively small library of voice files that contain common words or phrases and using one or more of the five string file commands.
+The string file commands are ADD, PAUSE, COMMON REPEAT, FILE REPEAT and END.
 ADD is used to add a previously created message file to the string.
 PAUSE is used to add a period of silence to the string.
 COMMON REPEAT is used to play the next entered file number multiple times.
-FILE REPEAT is used to play the entire file again a specified number of times after the file has been de-activated.
-TELEPHONE is used to add telephone numbers to a string file.
-END is used to finalize the string.
+FILE REPEAT is used to play the entire file again a specified number of times after the file has been deactivated.